 What is the cost of attending Southwestern College?

 There are tuition increases annually and they tend to be relatively small.
-Student tuition for the 2014-2015 academic year is $500 per quarter unit.
-There is a $50 general fee per student per quarter.
+Student tuition for the 2015-2016 academic year is $525 per quarter unit.
+There is a $100 general fee per student per quarter of attendance.
 The general fee covers, but is not limited to, such College expenses as classroom supplies, IT needs, library costs and examination and administrative fees.
 Tuition is subject to change.
 Full tuition must be paid before the first day of each quarter unless the student has set up a payment schedule with the business office.
 The only other additional cost is an $100 graduation fee.

 Do you have any distance learning or correspondence courses?
 We only offer distance learning in our Transformational Ecopsychology Certificate program.

 Does Southwestern College offer Ph.D. or undergraduate studies?
-No, Southwestern College offers Masters’ Degrees in Counseling and Art Therapy/Counseling, four different specialty certificate programs and continuing education courses.
+No, Southwestern College offers Masters’ Degrees in Counseling and Art Therapy/Counseling, seven different specialty certificate programs and continuing education courses.

 Where do SWC students do their clinical training?

-Students begin their “practicum” (first seeing clients) at the Southwestern Counseling Center, where for the first quarter you will see individual clients.
-During the second quarter of practicum, you work with couples and groups, and you may do the group work at Southwestern Counseling Center, or some do it out in the community.
-Internship spans two quarters, and, again, may be done in part at Southwestern Counseling Center, but most do all or part out in the community, or even out of state, back where the student intends to return.
+Students begin their ‘practicum’ (first seeing clients) at the Tierra Nueva Counseling Center, where for the first quarter students will begin seeing individual clients.
+During the second quarter of practicum, students work with couples and groups, and may do the group work at Southwestern Counseling Center, or out in the community with a local agency.
+Internship spans two quarters, and, again, may be done in part at Tierra Nueva Counseling Center, but most do all or part out in the community, or even out of state, back where the student intends to return.
 We also have a colorful Internship Pinterest Board!